maarten-pennings/howto/Quadro/readme.md

 In the end situation, the box is full.
 Therefore, no piece can move in the xy-plane.
-The only legal move would be if cube 6 and 7 form one piece and move in z-direction (are taken out).
+The only legal move would be if cubes 6 and 7 form one piece, and move in z-direction (are taken out).

 ![Situation 1](quadro-step1.drawio.png)